jeffdcamp/dbtools-query/README.md

         union.table(SQLQueryBuilder.union(sql1, sql2));

-  * Apply 1 query to another Query
+  * Apply one query to another Query

         // Final Query = "SELECT * FROM Car WHERE Car.ID = ?
-AND Car.NAME = 'Ford' AND Car.WHEELS > 4 AND Car.IS_COOL = 1"
+        // AND Car.NAME = 'Ford' AND Car.WHEELS > 4 AND Car.IS_COOL = 1"
         //
         // Query1 = "SELECT * FROM Car WHERE Car.ID = ?"
         // Query2 = Additional filters